openmobilityfoundation/curb-data-specification/metrics/examples.md

 ## Dynamic Sessions

 A [Query Session](/metrics#query-session) example of `/metrics/session` with all fields returned for parking events in a specific zone over a short time period.
-Dynamic endpoint with parameters passed in.
+Dynamic endpoint with [query parameters](/metrics#query-parameters) passed in.

 **Query**: